 This is another excursion that you can walk to and do on your own.
 There are restaurants near the bottom of the tramway and at the top of the mountain.

-1 Great Place to Stay: Prospector Hotel
+1 Great Place to Stay in Juneau: Prospector Hotel

 Our lodging priority in Juneau was finding a hotel within walking distance to the downtown area.
 We found this and a spacious and newly renovated two-bedroom family suite at the Prospector Hotel.
 The bonus?
 It had an amazing view of the Gastineau Channel and a restaurant frequented by locals.